tfzk/terraform-provider-zookeeper/docs/resources/sequential_znode.md

 ### Required

 - `path_prefix` (String) Absolute path to the Sequential ZNode to create.
 ZooKeeper will append a monotonically increasing counter to the end of path.
-This counter is unique to the parent znode.
-The counter has a format of `%010d` (10 digits with `0` padding).Example: `<path-prefix>0000000001`.
+This counter is unique to the parent znode, and its format is `%010d` (10 digits with `0` padding).For example, the first sequential node created with a given `path_prefix` will be: `<path-prefix>0000000001`.

 ### Optional